profcorey/mentorships/README.md

 4. Funding will be obtained and allocated to be used for sponsoring mentees during program.

-5. The schedule below will be solidified before the call for mentees.
+5. The schedule below will be finalized before the call for mentees.
 (Projected to be for 2026)

 Mentorship duration - four months (full-time schedule)